Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Numerical Experiments

 In this experiment, the 3D flow field around a stenosed patient-specific coronary artery is considered.
 When mapping the original 3D unstructured data onto a structured grid suitable for the DIANO framework, ghost grid points with zero values were introduced outside the artery walls.
 The results of the DIANO framework are presented in Fig.~\ref{fig:lad}, which illustrates the three input velocity components and their corresponding latent representations, their mapping to the latent pressure field through the differentiable PPE solver, and the reconstruction of the output pressure field compared with the ground-truth pressure distribution.

-Compared with the parabolic VTE solver, two limitations emerge in terms of latent space interpretability for the present case.
+Compared with the parabolic VTE solver, two limitations arise in comprehending the latent-space coarse-grained features in the present case.
 First, the iterative nature of the PPE solver where isotropic diffusion of pressure information is coupled with the upwinding of velocity information leads to weaker correspondence between less significant latent flow structures and the input velocity field.
 Second, masking is required during PPE iterations in the latent space to incorporate artery wall boundary information.
-Without this masking, the latent representation becomes contaminated by ghost regions, resulting in a lack of interpretable flow structures in both the velocity and pressure latents.
+Without this masking, the latent representation becomes contaminated by ghost regions, resulting in a lack of explainable flow structures in both the velocity and pressure latents.
 Despite these limitations, the latent pressure representation effectively highlights high-pressure regions but lacks in showing the expected pressure drop along the flow direction, likely due to mapping between two different functions, unlike temporal-marching scenarios, where the same function is mapped at successive time steps.

-To evaluate the impact of the iterative PPE solver on velocity latent representations, an additional experiment was conducted by removing the Laplacian operator in Eq.~\ref{ppe}.
+To evaluate the impact of the iterative nature of the PPE solver on velocity latent representations, an additional experiment was conducted by removing the Laplacian operator in Eq.~\ref{ppe}.
 In this configuration, the solver no longer performs iterative updates; it computes only the right-hand side (RHS) corresponding to velocity gradient terms, requiring the decoder to infer the output pressure field solely from RHS information.
 The resulting latent pressure representation retained a qualitatively similar structure (results are not shown) compared to the full-PPE case, indicating that the framework can capture key pressure features from velocity gradients alone.
 The reconstruction error relative to the full-PPE experiment was slightly worse in this case (Table~\ref{tab:hyper1}).
-Overall, these experiments demonstrate that, despite challenges from iterative solver dynamics and ghost points, the DIANO framework effectively performs many-to-one function mapping in a 3D example.
+Overall, these experiments demonstrate that, despite challenges from iterative solver dynamics and ghost points, the DIANO framework effectively performs many-to-one function mapping in the 3D example.